 The Lesson for Guests at Hartwood

 If you are spending only a week in Tulum, make sure to show up at the door of Hartwood on the first day of your stay and reserve a table before you have to leave for home again.
-Hartwood is a good restaurant, but it’s not a must-visit kind of experience in Tulum.
-If you can’t be bothered to go through the stress of getting a booking here, check out all the other great spots on my foodie map of Tulum.
+Hartwood is an overall good restaurant, but it’s not a must-visit kind of experience in Tulum.
+If you can’t be bothered to go through the stress of getting a booking here, check out all the other great spots on my map of Tulum.

 The Lesson for Hartwood